Ciaralooney/Smooth-Snake-NDS/README.md

 A silky-smooth snake game for the Nintendo DS where the snake follows your stylus rather than moving in a grid.
-Keep eating the apples to grow longer but don't bire yourself!
+Keep eating the apples to grow longer but don't bite yourself!

 ## How to Play
 * Guide the snake with the stylus on the bottom screen.